osTicket/docs/Getting Started/v1-14-2 Overview.rst

 Configurable Agents As Collaborators
 ------------------------------------

-This feature adds a new setting called "Disable Agent Collaborators" that allows Admins to globally configure whether or not to allow Agents to be added as Collaborators via any communication on Tickets.
+This feature adds a new setting called "Disable Agent Collaborators" that allows Admins to globally configure whether or not to allow Agents to be added as Collaborators via Users.
 In some use cases Agents do not want to be added as Collaborators on Tickets to avoid an overload of emails/alerts, etc.
 This adds a new checkbox labeled Disable Agent Collaborators to: